Blog - 02/06/2026

 What happens to a screw-driven home lift during a power cut?

-In one of our recent installations in Gurgaon, the homeowner asked exactly this question: “What happens if the power goes out during a family gathering?”
+In one of our recent installations in Gurgaon, the homeowner asked exactly this question: “What happens if the power goes out?”

 A live trial of the emergency lowering cycle on-site was performed before handover.